whg-training/statistics-course/Genes/practicals/Genes across species/How_much_of_the_genome_is_in_genes.md

     Pan_troglodytes.Pan_tro_3.0.104.chr               35836571       2967125051    0.012078
     PlasmoDB-54_Pfalciparum3D7                        12357002         23332823    0.529597

+In humans, only about half of the sequence in protein-coding gene exons actually codes for proteins.

 ## Conclusions

 Two really striking things jump out from this to me.
 First, in many eukaryotic organisms, hardly any of the